tylersplitt/raytracer/README.md

 Image processing library CImg used

-In Makefile, use raytracer2.cpp for spheres and raytracer.cpp for cow
+In Makefile, use raytracer3.cpp for reflected spheres lit by area light and raytracer4.cpp for cow instancing attempt

 Folder mp1pics contains the 5 pictures that were on the assignment mp1.